eea/eea.docker.esbootstrap/docs/Details.md

     - Also it is possible to create your own analyzer TODO
 - for **type** the most common data types are:
-  - text/keyword (for background compatibility, we can still use string),
+  - text/keyword (for backward compatibility, we can still use string),
   - long,
   - integer,
   - double,